dhansel/Altair8800-IOBus/07-speech-processor/README.md

 The BASIC code below shows a "Hello World" example of how to write speech data to the card.
 Note that in order to change the output all you have to do is change the DATA statements at the end of the program.
 The data needs to end with a "-1" to indicate end-of-data.
-The code assumes the speech processor card is at I/O address 127.
+The code assumes that the speech processor card is at I/O address 127.

 ```
 10 READ A:IF A<0 THEN END